M.A.T. in Elementary Education

 To schedule an advising appointment, please call (248) 370-4182.

 To accommodate working individuals, classes meet two weekday evenings per week until student teaching.
 Courses are taken as a cohort group with coursework beginning in the fall semester.
 At the completion of the MATEE program, students will be eligible for a Michigan standard teaching certificate (grades PK-3 and 3-6), as well as a Master of Arts in Teaching degree.
-You can view the course requirements for each major.

 One of the primary benefits of Oakland University’s teacher preparation program is field experiences provided in local school districts.
 Participants receive varied experiences working with school-age children and have an opportunity to apply coursework to the teaching environment as they learn it.